 During a diverse 30-year career Louise Evans has worked around Australia and around the world as a journalist, foreign correspondent, editor and media executive.
 She has worked for Australian Associated Press (six years), The Sydney Morning Herald (eight years) and The Australian (11 years), in Australia, China and the UK.
-Louise is a women in sport’s media pioneer, the Founding Editor of AAP FactCheck, the Creator of #WISPAA – Women in Sport Photo Action Awards and Touring Exhibition and a former director and mentor for Women Sport Australia (five years).
+Louise is a women in sport’s media pioneer, the Founding Editor of AAP FactCheck, the Creator of #WISPAA – Women in Sport Photo Action Awards and Touring Exhibition and a Life Member and former director and mentor at Women Sport Australia (seven years).

 In 2017 Louise received an Appreciation Award from the South Korean government for her “contribution to Korean War Veteran Affairs and for deepening the relationship between Korea and Australia”.